Joseph Schneider Haus Museum opens a window to Ontario history. Explore the daily life of an immigrant Mennonite family in 19th century Ontario.

 This handsome Georgian farmhouse perched on the edge of Victoria Park in downtown Kitchener Ontario is sure to pique the interest of anyone curious about Ontario history and traditional crafts.
 If you enjoy decorating your home in the “country style”, this place will inspire you and give you a taste of the Authentic.
-I know it got the wheels in my head churning when I visited it recently during Oktoberfest in Kitchener.

 A little background